Connectivity · 23 Nov 2024

 - Network Security: Firewalls, encryption, and safe browsing filters protect users and sensitive systems.

-- Accessibility and Control: Public Wi-Fi networks in churches can be configured to allow limited, monitored access while maintaining security for private networks.
+- Accessibility and Control: Public Wi-Fi networks in churches can be configured to allow limited, monitored access.

 From Churches to Listed Homes: Applying the Same Solutions